oroinc/documentation/commerce/getting_started/my_oro/my_user_page.rst

 Download MS Outlook Add-in
 --------------------------

-The Enterprise edition of your Oro application (CRM, Commerce or CRM+Commerce) supports an out-of-the-box integration with MS Outlook (2010, 2013, 2016).
+The Enterprise edition of your Oro application (OroCRM or OroCommerce) supports an out-of-the-box integration with MS Outlook (2010, 2013, 2016).
 To configure this integration between your Oro Enterprise application and MS Outlook, you need to download the MS Outlook add-in.

 The link to the MS Outlook add-in is located in your Oro application instance on the page of your user profile.